There are now 2 possible online modes for units:

-- Students are able to (1) describe the value created by financial markets and the role of participants in those markets; (2) apply concepts from modern finance theory, including behavioural finance, to understand trends and issues relevant to investment analysis; (3) critically evaluate competing theories on finance and investments; and (4) develop competencies to work effectively in teams.
+Students are able to (1) describe the value created by financial markets and the role of participants in those markets; (2) apply concepts from modern finance theory, including behavioural finance, to understand trends and issues relevant to investment analysis; (3) critically evaluate competing theories on finance and investments; and (4) develop effective communication and written skills.

-- Typically this unit is assessed in the following ways: (1) in-class participation; (2) assignment; and (3) examination.
+Indicative assessments in this unit are as follows: (1) in-class participation; (2) assignment; and (3) examination.
 Further information is available in the unit outline.